Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 See how there is `A` and `B` copies of most partitions?

-This looks a heck of a lot different than my machine at home:
+This looks a heck of a lot different than my development machine:

 ```
 Number  Start (sector)    End (sector)  Size       Code  Name